iatmachian/imunify360-doc-test/docs/stand_alone/README.md

 ```
 </div>

 Create the empty file <span class="notranslate">`/etc/sysconfig/imunify360/generic/modsec.conf`</span> and include it into the web server config as <span class="notranslate">`IncludeOptional`</span>.
-The file would be replaced with the actual config during Imunify360 installation.
+The file would be replaced with the actual config during the first Imunify360 installation or you can fill it via calling the Imunify360 ModSec ruleset installation <span class="notranslate">`imunify360-agent install-vendors`</span>.

 Set the path and graceful restart script in the <span class="notranslate">`integration.conf`</span>